AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 ## Why Haskell?

 Since about 2016 I have had a strong ~~obsession~~ love of Haskell.
 Prior to learning Haskell, I was an experienced OO style developer but I didn't really know how to keep improving my raw programming ability.
-Haskell introduced me to the world of FP which has an almost infinite depth of concepts to learn, which do actually help improve code quality and application architecture.
+Haskell introduced me to the world of functional programming (FP) which has an almost infinite depth of concepts to learn, which do actually help improve code quality and application architecture.

 <img class="center-image" width="400" src="https://i.imgflip.com/4x9eeq.jpg" alt="I should learn functional programming meme"/>